Electromayonaise/MNIST-digit-classification-without-Tensorflow/README.md

 | & | & | & | & | \\
 \end{pmatrix}$$

-Now, starting to descibe the nural network, it is quite a simple one, with only 2 layers as follows:
+Now, starting to descibe the neural network, it is quite a simple one, with only 2 layers as follows:

 - The 0th layer: 784 nodes (input layer)
 - The 1st layer: 10 units (hidden layer)